IrisSec/irissec.github.io/_posts/2021-08-04-smorgas-bored.md

 @%p11 bra BB0_40; //jumps to exit
 ```

 Here, it sets `temp[threadIdx] = meme`.
-Then it does `bar.sync 0` which, according to the docs, waits for all threads to get to this point before continuing.
+Then, it does `bar.sync 0` which, according to the docs, waits for all threads to get to this point before continuing.

 The rest is the same add and remainder stuff but backwards but with different constants (69 funny number) so I won't paste it here.